 Here're core reasons why enterprises should opt for an open-source headless CMS.

 - Community Support

-Thriving communities are the prime reason why enterprises should consider open source tech solutions.
-Bound by a common drive to support and improve a solution that benefits both the enterprise and the community, the solution and capabilities are faster, better, and more effectively than internal teams working on proprietary solutions.
+Thriving communities are the prime reason why enterprises should consider open-source tech solutions.
+Bound by a common drive to support and improve a solution that benefits both the enterprise and the community, the solution and capabilities are faster, better, and more effective than internal teams working on proprietary solutions.

 The collective power of a community delivers not only more ideas but quicker development and troubleshooting when issues arise against proprietary code which may come with unforeseen limitations and unwelcome surprises.
 With open-source, you're protected against lock-in risks and can see exactly what you're getting.

 One of the many counter-arguments put forth against open source is—visibility into the code base, as well as all discussions about how the community develops features and addresses bugs.
 But this means vulnerabilities are not a wonder to anyone and the solution is mostly readily available at hand.

 Security is the top priority for companies who are using CMS to improve their customers’ experience.
 For highly regulated and public-facing industries not adhering to digital security standards can both damage consumer relationships and cause businesses to suffer hefty legal fees.